Mar 23, 2020

 FB: This project was about resisting the panoptical experience of multimedia spectacle but also resisting that resistance.
 I don’t think picking a side is a solution.
 We have to work through the interplay of immersion and distance, and we can’t control or even predict how they will combine or divide in the future.

 Images: 1–2) Felix Bernstein and Gabe Rubin, Vomitorium, 2020.
 Installation view, The Kitchen at Queenslab.
 Photo by Phoebe d’Heurle.
 3) Video still from Felix Bernstein and Gabe Rubin, Vomitorium, 2020.
-Courtesy the artists and David Lewis, New York.
+Courtesy of the artists and David Lewis, New York.
 4–5) Felix Bernstein and Gabe Rubin, Vomitorium, 2020.
 Installation view, The Kitchen at Queenslab.
 Photo by Phoebe d’Heurle.